Washington Giants

-The Washington Giants were a minor league baseball team based in Washington, Indiana in 1896.
-The Washington Giants played as members of the Independent level Kentucky-Indiana League.
+The Washington Giants were a minor league baseball team based in Washington, Indiana.
+In 1896, the Giants played the season as members of the Independent level Kentucky-Indiana League, finishing in fourth place.
 The Giants preceded the 1897 Washington Browns.

 History

-Minor league baseball began in Washington, Indiana in 1896.
-The Washington Giants became members of the Independent level Kentucky-Indiana League as the league reformed during the 1896 season.
-The league began play as a four–team league on June 22, 1896 with franchises in Evansville, Indiana, Henderson, Kentucky, Owensboro, Kentucky and Vincennes, Indiana.
+Minor league baseball began in Washington, Indiana in 1896, when the Washington "Giants" became members of the Independent level Kentucky-Indiana League as the league reformed during the 1896 season.
+The league began play as a four–team league on June 22, 1896, with franchises in Evansville, Indiana, Henderson, Kentucky, Owensboro, Kentucky and Vincennes, Indiana.
 When the Vincennes franchise folded, the league reformed during the season.
-Starting July 1, 1896, Washington joined the teams from Hopkinsville, Kentucky and Madisonville, Kentucky in the six–team league.
+Starting July 1, 1896, Washington joined the teams from Hopkinsville, Kentucky and Madisonville, Kentucky in the reorganized six–team league.